Get Ready: Where to See Wildflowers Already Blooming Across the U.S.

 Best time to visit: End of March to mid-April

-Good news: Despite a crippling winter that set records and left millions without power, forecasters predict a strong bluebonnet showing in Texas this spring.
-A few cities compete for your attention: Ennis is apparently the Official Bluebonnet City Of Texas, while Chappell Hill holds the Official Blue Bonnet Festival of Texas this year on April 10-11.
-Not to be outdone, a couple hours away Burnet has a competing festival on the same weekend, and the tiny Brenham, near Chappell Hill, is part of the 80-mile-long Bluebonnet Trail (it’s also the home of Blue Bell Creamery—yes, you can visit).
-While you’re roaming the roads keep an eye out for non-bluebonnet fare, like trout lilies, buttercups, four-nerve daisy, violets, and Texas mountain laurel flowers.
+Good news: Texas is bluebonnet central pretty much every year.
+If you want a no-fail spot, this might be it, but you’ll have to deal with a little choice-paralysis.
+A few cities compete for your attention—Ennis is apparently the Official Bluebonnet City of Texas, while Chappell Hill holds the Official Bluebonnet Festival of Texas this year on April 9–10.
+Not to be outdone, a couple hours away Burnet has a competing festival on the same weekend, and the tiny Brenham, near Chappell Hill, is part of the 80-mile-long Bluebonnet Trail (it’s also the home of the delicious Blue Bell Creamery).
+While you’re roaming the roads, keep an eye out for non-bluebonnet fare, like trout lilies, buttercups, four-nerve daisies, violets, and Texas mountain laurel flowers.
+All in all, Texas is home to some 5,000 native species.

 Shenandoah National Park, Virginia